menacit/logging_course/16-formats_and_protos.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Nicholas Day (CC BY 2.0)" -->
 ## Ain't all that trivial
-Most log files contain multiple different event types.
+Most log files contain multiple different event types - in this case, perhaps runtime errors?

+We could write a bunch more
+complex regular expressions,
+but it soon gets out of hand.

-We're assuming that the format is stable/won't change.
+We're assuming that the format is stable/won't change - should developers really guarantee this?

 ![bg right:30%](images/16-color_glitch.jpg)